The special linear version of the projective bundle theorem: Introduction.

 Here comes into play the following observation.
 The maximal compact subgroup of $SL_n(\mathbb{R})$ is $SO_n(\mathbb{R})$, so over $\mathbb{R}$ the notion of a special linear orientation of a vector bundle derives to the usual topological orientation of a bundle.
 The Euler classes of oriented vector bundles in topology behave themselves well only after inverting $2$ in the coefficients, so we want to invert in the algebraic setting something analogous to $2$.
 There are two interesting elements in the stable cohomotopy groups $\pi^{*,*}(pt)$ that go to $2$ after taking $\mathbb{R}$-points, a usual $2\in \pi^{0,0}(pt)$ and the stable Hopf map $\eta\in \pi^{-1,-1}(pt)$ arising from the morphism $\A^2-\{0\}\to \PP^1$.
 In general $2$ is not invertible in the Witt groups, so we will invert $\eta$.
 Moreover, recall a theorem due to Morel \cite{Mor2} claiming that for a perfect field there is an isomorphism $\oplus_n\pi^{n,n}(\Spec k)[\eta^{-1}]\cong W^0(k)[\eta,\eta^{-1}]$, so in a certain sense $\eta$ is invertible in the Witt groups.
 In sections 5-6 we do some computations justifying the choice of $\eta$.

 In this paper we deal mainly with the cohomology theories obtained as follows.
 Take a commutative monoid $(A,m,e: \SSp\to A)$ in the stable homotopy category $\SH(k)$ and fix a special linear orientation on the cohomology theory $A^{*,*}(-)$.
 The unit $e: \SSp\to A$ of the monoid $(A,m,e)$ induces a morphism of cohomology theories $\pi^{*,*}(-)\to A^{*,*}(-)$ making $A^{*,*}(X)$ an algebra over the stable cohomotopy groups.
-Set $\eta=1$, that is
+Inverting stable Hopf map $\eta$ we obtain a cohomology theory